|

 Linda Mohn, Executive Director of the Macon Chamber of Commerce.

-Ray Burns of Trainweb.com then told us the story of how Trainweb and Trainparty moved from Fullerton to La Plata.
-This was a very interesting story with all the twists and turns it took to get us all here today.
+Ray Burns of Trainweb.com told us the story of how Trainweb and Trainparty moved from Fullerton to La Plata.
+This was a very interesting story with all the twists and turns it took to get us here today.

-The plan for the Rail Resort complete with a standard gauge train for trips around the property and also for trips between the Amtrak Station and the Depot Inn.
+Thomas Marshall of the Depot Inn and Suites told about the plan for the Rail Resort that is going to be built here which includes a standard gauge train for trips around the property and also for trips between the Amtrak station and the Depot Inn.

-Views of the Amish Buggies that had been hitched up at this location.
+I photographed the Amish buggies that had been hitched up at the corner of Wabash and Sanders Streets.

 This all was at the corner of Wabash and Sanders Streets in La Plata.
 We went back to Trainweb to pick up Carl Morrison and Richard Elgenson as the five of us would visit an Amish Store about three miles west of town.
-We made our way out there taking a side road through some very unique northeast Missouri countryside.
+We made our way out there, taking a side road through some very unique northeast Missouri countryside.

 Spazio Brewery and Pub in Kirksville.